MrDrElliot/Multi-Window-Plugin/README.md

-Certainly!
-Here's the revised README with the updated information:

 # Unreal Engine 5 Multi-Window Plugin

 The Unreal Engine 5 Multi-Window Plugin provides a convenient way to create and manage external Slate windows within your Unreal Engine projects.
 These windows can host custom user interfaces, enabling enhanced flexibility and interaction options.